 The purpose of the GTS is to set out the terms according to which (i) any Purchaser acquires from the GIP or its designated provider one or more Tickets to attend any or all of the Event and/or Products, and (ii) any Ticketholder enters the Circuit during the Event.

 They are applicable to all Purchasers and all Ticketholders.

 ARTICLE 2 – APPLICATION OF THE GTS

-The GTS apply, as a matter of law, to any Ticket Order placed with the GIP for the purpose of attending the Event, whether the order is placed on line through the Site or is the subject of a separate agreement entered into between the GIP (or its designated provider) and the Purchaser mainly or secondarily for the purpose of selling Tickets to attend the Event (including in the broader context of public relations services, retail distribution of packages, or partnership).
+The GTS apply, as a matter of law, to any Ticket Order placed with the GIP for the purpose of attending the Event or Product Order placed with the GIP, whether the order is placed on line through the Site or is the subject of a separate agreement entered into between the GIP (or its designated provider) and the Purchaser mainly or secondarily for the purpose of selling Tickets or Products to attend the Event (including in the broader context of public relations services, retail distribution of packages, or partnership).